 "Alright," the doctor says, good-spirited –and obviously used to dealing with touchy pregnant women, "what is your guess?"

-Olivia is smirking a little now; her gaze is fixed to the frozen image, while her fingers have started drawing small circles over her shirt.
+Olivia is smirking a little now; her gaze is fixed to the frozen image, while her fingers have started moving over her shirt.
 To her, it has never been a guess, but Peter knows she's not going to argue this with the other woman, knowing she wouldn't understand the unique quality of their bond even if she tried to explain it.

 "It's a girl," Olivia says softly, her mind and thoughts already a thousand miles away from the room.
 Or maybe they are a thousand miles within, entangled with their daughter's.